Homay (song)

-Homay (ho-MY, Һомай) is a song by the Turkic folk-pop trio Ay Yola from Russia.
+"Homay" (ho-MY, Һомай) is a song by the Russian folk-pop trio Ay Yola.
 The Bashkir-language song was released on March 14, 2025.

-The song combines ancient folklore and electronic music, and has gone viral internationally, particularly in Turkic-speaking countries, where it was among the top chart on TikTok and Shazam.
+The song combines ancient folklore and electronic music, and has gone viral internationally, particularly in Turkic-speaking countries, where it was among the top-charting tracks on TikTok and Shazam.

 The song speaks about the Huma bird, a mythological character in the legend of Ural-batyr.
 She is the daughter of Samrau, the ruler of birds and the Sun.
 Huma is depicted as a keeper of sacred knowledge and the symbol of wisdom and light.
 The song creates a parallel between Huma and modern Bashkir women, outlining cultural succession and identity.